benaghca/ExcelReplacement/README.md

-# Document Template Processor
+# Excel Replacement - Document Template Processor

-A Windows application that processes Excel and Word templates by replacing placeholders with data from a CSV file.
+A cross-platform desktop application built with Electron and .NET that processes Excel and Word templates by replacing placeholders with data from a CSV file.

+## Architecture

+This application consists of two main parts:
+- **Frontend**: Electron-based desktop app with TypeScript/JavaScript
+- **Backend**: .NET 8 Web API that handles file processing

 ## What it does